michaelthielemans/Second-Brain/Cisco networking/Routing OSPF -  open shortest path first.md

 * **single-area** -> all routers within area 0
 * **multi-area** -> backbone network stays at area 0

->	The routing domain is divided into multiple smaller routing domains
+>- The routing domain is divided into multiple smaller routing domains
->	will produce smaller routing tables
+>- will produce smaller routing tables
->	reduced link-state updates
+>- reduced link-state updates
->	less frequent SPF calculations
+>- less frequent SPF calculations

+## Wildcard mask calculation
+> Wildcard mask = 255.255.255.255 - subnetmask
+> 255.255.255.0 -> 0.0.0.255
 ## OSPFv3 = OSPF for ipv6
-## DR and BDR

-A multi-access network (multiple routers on one single subnet - L2 net) can create 2 problems:
-- An extensive amount of adjacencies
-- An enormous amount of LSA flooding over the network (multicast)

->[!info] If there would be no DR and BDR election:
->Calculate the total amount of adjacencies on a multi-access network:
->n= number of routers in the network
->a = n(n-1) / 2

->Without a DR and BDR all the LSU messages would be flooded on the network.
-Also the amount of LSAck packets could become enormous.
-This is because every flooded (multicast) LSU packet has to be acknowledged by every router.

->OSPF elects a DR to be the collection and distribution point for LSAs sent and received.
-A BDR is also elected in case the DR fails.
-All other routers become DROTHERs.
-A DROTHER is a router that is neither the DR nor the BDR.

-## Cost calculations

-- In ospf the Metric of a route is called the cost.
-- The lower the cost the better
-- reference bandwidth by default = 100,000kbps
-- the minimum cost = 1

-Cost calculation = reference bandwidth / interface bandwidth

 ## Router ID selection

+> All routers in the ospf area must have a routerID.
+If not manually entered a routerID is chosen automatically.

-Manually configure a router ID -> `router-id 1.1.1.1` Automatically assign router ID
+Manually configure a router ID -> `router-id 1.1.1.1` [[#Configure a RouterID]] Automatically assign router ID

 ```mermaid